 If the incident is less urgent, the report will be discussed by the event staff, who will meet to determine an appropriate response.
 Examples of possible incident responses are outlined in the Procedure For Incident Response.

 Before any large in-person gathering conference, staff will have a mandatory meeting where incident response procedures will be outlined.
 After the conference, all incident responders will attend a debriefing session with the lead responders to discuss all incidents and determine any necessary follow-up actions.

-Within one week of an incident report, the a member of the event staff, or one of the lead responders, will follow up with the person who made the report and provided their contact information.
+Within one week of an incident report, a member of the event staff, or one of the lead responders, will follow up with the person who made the report and provided their contact information.
 The follow up may include:

 In some cases, the lead responders may need to ask additional questions about the incident in order to identify the reported person.

 If an incident responder has a conflict of interest for a report, they will recuse themselves from the discussion and handling of the incident.
 The incident documentation will not be available to them, and they will excuse themselves from any conversations involving handling the incident.